What is ISO 27701

 A privacy information management system is not going to cover the broader range of ISO 27001.

-Yes, we have a customer that reduced their compliance or audit overall work effort by 40% for the next year by overlapping the evidence, using the same personnel, etc. There are privacy-related controls that need to be implemented in addition to Annex A of ISO 27001.
+Yes, we’ve seen customers reduce their compliance or audit overall work effort by 40% for the next year by overlapping the evidence, using the same personnel, etc. There are privacy-related controls that need to be implemented in addition to Annex A of ISO 27001.